cherrisimo/oekolopoly-rl/README.md

 ```shell
 python -m utils.benchmark --log-dir rl-trained-agents
 ```
+* `--log-dir`: specify folder with agents

 Generate benchmark for all agents used on custom environment:
 ```shell
 python -m utils.benchmark --log-dir oekolopoly_agents
 ```

-**Note 1**: Oftentimes it fails to generate the benchmark and the loading of the table is the command prompt "freezes".
+**Note 1**: Oftentimes the generating of the benchmark fails and the loading of the table in the command prompt "freezes".
 A solution as of now is moving own agents to the `rl-trained-agents` directory and deleting the rest in order to see only chosen agents in comparison.

-**Note 2**: Generating benchmark for own agents from the `logs` directory is not possible because it clashes with the `benchmark` folder there - either loading "freezes" or it starts generating a benchmark for *ALL* trained agents which takes too long.
+**Note 2**: Generating benchmark for own agents from the `logs` directory is not possible because it clashes with the `benchmark` folder there - either loading "freezes" or it starts generating a benchmark for *ALL* trained agents which takes all too long.

 Overview of commands and folders which are accessed by default with their respective implementations/files:

 Command | Default Folder | File
 ------------ | ------------- | -------------
 train | logs | train.py